SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 ## While loop

-The next type of loops that we will familiarize wiht are called **`while` loops**.
-The special thing about them is that they repeat a comand block **while a condition is met**.
-Their structure is a bit different that that of the **`for`** loops, however they boast a simpler sintax.
+The next type of loops that we will familiarize, which are called **`while` loops**.
+The special thing about them is that they repeat a command block **while a condition is met**.
+Their structure is a bit different that that of the **`for`** loops, however they boast a simpler syntax.

 ### While Loop – Explanation